pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

 - __Initial Step Index__ - Lowest step index used for the band (see Step table)
 - __Final Step Index__ - Highest step index used for the band (see Step table)
 - __Last Step Index__ - Default step index or last step index used for the band (see Step table)
-- __callback function__ - point to the function that handles specific things for the band
+- __callback function__ - pointer to the function that handles something when the band is selected

 The implementation of the band information is shown below.
 An array of band with this structure is implemmented